 A degree with unlimited potential from a university with a distinguished tradition...

-The School of Nursing and Human Physiology integrates technology, research, professional skill development, and liberal arts while challenging each student’s academic abilities and creativity in the field of health science or one of the health professions.
+The School of Nursing and Human Physiology integrates technology, research, professional skill development, and the liberal arts while challenging each student’s academic abilities and creativity in the field of health science or one of the health professions.
 Emphasizing compassion, holistic care, social justice, specialized knowledge, and Gonzaga University’s Jesuit mission, each program educates students to be professional men and women serving others in the field of health science.